Find schools that offer these popular programs

 Proper tile installation requires precision, so a successful tile installer must have strong math and measuring skills along with an eye for detail.
 Tile installation also requires a great deal of lifting, bending and squatting, so a reasonable level of physical fitness is needed.
 Though customers or supervisors usually determine the design for a tile installer to follow, a good understanding of artistic balance and color is helpful.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that the occupation of tile and marble setters, including tile installers, is expected to grow at an average rate of 6% from 2014-2024, partly due to the increasing popularity of tile flooring.
-The BLS lists the 2015 median annual salary of marble and tile setters at $39,400.
-About 40% of workers in the field, including flooring installers as well as tile and marble setters, were self-employed in 2014.
+The U.S. Bureau of Labor Statistics (BLS) reports that the occupation of tile and marble setters, including tile installers, is expected to grow at a faster than average rate of 10% from 2016-2026, partly due to the increasing popularity of tile flooring.
+The BLS lists the 2018 median annual salary of marble and tile setters at $41,840.
+About 36% of workers in the field, including flooring installers as well as tile and marble setters, were self-employed in 2016.

 Alternate Career Options

 Individuals pursuing employment as a tile installer may be interested in opportunities in roofing and carpentry.